veggiedefender/miraculousladybot/README.md

 # Setup

 Edit `settings.py` with your information.
 You can get your Tumblr credentials [here](https://api.tumblr.com/console).

-Change `blogName` to the name of the blog you want to post to.

-Edit connection info if your database is set up differently.

-Edit the tags in both `log.py` and `generate.py`.
-The tags in `log.py` are the tags that are searched, while the tags in `generate.py` are the tags included in each post.

 # Running it